 The goal of the overall project is to restore tidal inflow and to improve fish passage conditions into Edmonds Marsh, by daylighting Willow Creek.
 The Early Feasibility Study (completed in May 2013 and funded by RCO) indicates this restoration action will provide improved access to up to 28 acres of estuarine marsh habitat suitable for juvenile Chinook salmon.
 Additional benefits include increased connectivity to upstream spawning for other salmonid species, such as Coho.

-The goal of the current project phase, Preliminary Design Phase, is to complete the of the project prior to entering into design work.
+The goal of the current project phase, Final Feasibility, is to address the remaining technical and social aspects of the project prior to entering into design work.

 List the project’s objectives.

-We intend to meet the above stated goals for the overall project through the following objectives (Note: project objectives and tasks for the current project phase are presented in the ‘Project Description’ section below):

-Complete a Final Feasibility Study

-Conduct an initial public input process using the Final Feasibility Study

-Complete Preliminary Design Plans

-Develop an adaptive management and contingency plan

-Develop a monitoring and stewardship plan

-Complete a Final Design Plan including final construction quantities and costs, contract bid documents, and construction permits.

-Implementation- we anticipate reaching the implementation phase by 2018

-Develop a monitoring and stewardship plan with three years of post-implementation monitoring and a community-based stewardship approach

-to finalize feasibility of this project by:
+The objectives of the current phase are to build upon the results of the Early Feasibility Study to finalize feasibility of this project by:

+Evaluate marsh outlet configuration(s) across the beach that would allow for juvenile fish access to the marsh during much of the spring and summer nearshore rearing period

+Evaluate the need for structural measures in the daylight channel to improve fish passage conditions in the marsh entrance channel and across the beach (i.e., reduce potential for outlet closures) and/or protect property and local infrastructure from daylight channel migration

+Determine the need for a self-regulating tide gate in the proposed daylighted channel to protect from coastal flooding sources

+Assess the availability of the Unocal property for a daylighted channel and planted buffers by engaging local property owners including Unocal/Chevron, WSDOT Ferries Division and BNSF Railway

 Project Context